jpgoldberg/jpg-website/content/post/signal/index.md

 Secretary of State Mark Rubio
 among others, including the organizer Michael Waltz.
 This was done in a chat group using [Signal].

+The administration and participants are now trying to claim that no secrets pertaining to US national security were included in that discussion, which included detailed plans before the attack took place.
+You should read the [transcript] of the chat and judge for yourself how sensitive this information was at the time.

 I naturally made a
 [snarky Facebook posts](https://www.facebook.com/jeffrey.goldberg/posts/pfbid02CtenwwdBZzB8EZUaSSLXvh2TE8xjUxH2dZmxbvaEZ7c6LScVq7s6skkHzmC1GjSMl)